Alejandro Mayorkas survives House impeachment vote as GOP lawmakers defect

 Washington — Homeland Security Secretary Alejandro Mayorkas narrowly survived an impeachment vote on Tuesday in the House after a small group of Republicans helped sink the GOP-led effort.

-The House voted 216 to 214 against impeaching Mayorkas over his handling of the U.S.-Mexico border, with four Republicans voting with all Democrats.
+The vote to impeach Mayorkas over his handling of the U.S.-Mexico border was 214 in favor to 216 opposed, with four Republicans voting with all Democrats to oppose the resolution.
+One Republican member did not vote.

-Republicans who voted against the impeachment resolution said Mayorkas' conduct did not rise to the level of an impeachable offense and warned about the precedent the vote would set.
+Republicans who defected said Mayorkas' conduct did not rise to the level of an impeachable offense and warned about the precedent the vote would set.
+Rep. Blake Moore of Utah, the GOP conference vice chair, flipped his vote to "no" at the last minute in a procedural maneuver that allows Republican leaders to bring up the measure again.

 Rep. Tom McClintock, a California Republican, said Tuesday morning that the impeachment articles "fail to identify an impeachable crime that Mayorkas has committed" and "stretch and distort the Constitution in order to hold the administration accountable for stretching and distorting the law."